nchilla/tractatus-tree/README.md

 * A "draggable" canvas tree map such as what both Juliette and Alex suggested for my idea last week.

+* A line hierarchy structure similar to Tumblr/Reddit's form of visualizing comment threads.
+  * I imagine this may work well for print because it's highly compact.

 * A version that visualizes the number of words/characters/sub-propositions through the scale/proportion of props 1-7.
   * I'm thinking of concentric circle groupings, like the ones people make in Prezi.